Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and let them choose when and what they want to do with it.
 The "when" or temporal aspects of the UI are not defined by WIMP.

-### A user-engagement focused alternative to WIMP
+### User-engagement focus
-The InterUnit UI, instead, is always focused on handling the user's <i>current</i> activity
+The InterUnit UI, is always focused on handling the user's <i>current</i> activity
-when engaging with the UI
+when engaging with the app.
-which is a temporal rather than spatial approach to the UI.
-Instead of being layout centric, it is activity centric.
 It treats a user activity as a temporal (and not spatial) unit
 and provides mechanisms for handling it.
-While WIMP provides a palette of (spatial) controls
-which serve as the building blocks for handling a user activity
-it does not treat user activity as a temporal unit.
-As a consequence, to remove this design complexity and constraint, the InterUnit UI does not use windows or any spatial layout constructs.
-Instead it defines a unit of the interface -- InterUnit
+The InterUnit UI does not use windows or any spatial layout constructs.
+Instead it defines a unit of the interface -- InterUnit, that handles a user activity.
-An InterUnit uses keyboard input for all text input, selection and action UI functions.
-It uses other input modalities, such as a mouse, trackpad or pen, for description related UI functions.
+An InterUnit uses keyboard input (for text input, selection and action UI functions) and other input modalities, such as a mouse, trackpad or pen (for description related UI functions).
 It controls the entire screen for output.
-The InterUnit UI does define a palette of InterUnits for activities that are common across apps -- text input, selection, level adjustment, file selection.
+The InterUnit UI API defines 5 InterUnits for common app activities -text input
+-selection from a list of option
+-(continuous) level adjustment
+-file selection from the platform file system
+-an app dashboard -- a high level app interface that can be customized for a particular app

-### Apps are simpler to produce and simpler to use
+### InterUnit Benefits: Apps are simpler to produce and simpler to use
 InterUnit apps are simpler to produce,
 have less cluttered screens,
 self-documenting interfaces
 and automatic persistence across user interaction sessions.

-### The API is 2 simple constructs
+### Simple API to develop for -- 2 simple constructs

 1. A (user) <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system